 The Best Cardio Workouts Around the House

 Rake leaves/Shovel snow.
 Any activity that involves engaging your whole body is going to give you a better workout that running (which is really a lower limb exercise).
-Remember to bend your knees and use your core to get a full range of motion (and protect your back).
-We’d give you a time limit, but you’re kind of done when the wife says you are, eh?
+Remember to bend your knees and use your core to get a full range of motion and protect your back.
+We’d give you a time limit, but you’re kind of done when the job is done.

 Mow the lawn (old-school style).
 If you have a yard, you have grass to mow.
 Skip the sitting mowers that practically do the job themselves, and get yourself a good hand mower that you can propel around the lawn and break a sweat.

 Take a hike.
 If your kids are old enough, bring them along.
-If you have an infant, you can strap the babe to your back in one of these outdoor kid carriers that work like magic.
-Hiking, while technically a glorified walk, engages the senses and gives your mind a feeling of escape.
+If you have an infant, you can strap the babe to your back in one of these outdoor kid carriers.
+Hiking, though technically a glorified walk, engages the senses and gives your mind a feeling of escape.
 Go for an hour or for half a day.
 If you’re in an urban area without a car, city parks offer many more trails than you probably realize.

 This article was originally published on